sassindepth/book-project/readme.md

 ##What's in this project?
 Along with writing the book, we felt that to really express the power of Sass, there needs to be a real life example project.
 A project that clearly illustrates how-to examples as we discuss the features themselves.
 By the end of the book and project, we are confident that you will go from CSS hacker to Sass master!

+##How to use this project
+Well ... not there yet.
+Hold tight, more details to come soon.
+Thinking something along the lines of release tags.
+But I'll let you know as I work it out.

 — Dale Sande and Kianosh Pourian